AdaCore/learn/content/courses/intro-to-ada/chapters/tasking.rst

 - The other task calls the task entry, in a manner similar to a procedure call, to synchronize with the entry.

-This synchronization between tasks is called *rendezvous*.
+This synchronization between tasks is called a *rendezvous*.
 Let's see an
 example:

 .. code:: ada run_button project=Courses.Intro_To_Ada.Tasking.Show_Rendezvous